thundergolfer/thundergolfer.github.io/_posts/2016-08-13-google-brain-ama.md

   }
 </style>

 Read through Google Brain's AMA on [r/machinelearning](https://www.reddit.com/r/MachineLearning/comments/4w6tsv/ama_we_are_the_google_brain_team_wed_love_to?st=irsuxr8l&sh=0288a171) if you have forgotten what true yearning feels like.
+Man what a great job to have.
 Maybe one day guys, maybe one day.

 ### Education Levels at Google Brain